bschwede/linkenhancer/README.md

 ![Markdown Help](resources/img/screenshot_markdown-help.png)

+> [!NOTE]
-**Note:** Unfortunately, the on-screen keyboard does NOT work as before with the previous text input field.
+> Unfortunately, the on-screen keyboard does NOT work as before with the previous text input field.
 The selected characters end up as an intermediate step in the small text field below the Markdown editor and then must be copied manually to the desired position.

 <a name="mdext"></a>
 #### Markdown Extensions